 Beyonce Hints Sex Of Twins?
-8 Other Subtle Hints She’s Given In The Past
+9 Other Subtle Hints She’s Given In The Past

 Beyonce has been wearing green clothing and green emerald jewelry during her second pregnancy, which her fans think is some kind of subtle hint about Beyonce’s due date.

 @yawncey Also she’s been rocking emeralds, which is the birthstone for May!
-Possible due date! ????????♀️
+Possible due date!????????♀️

 — UR DREAM GIRL (@_Oxyngro) March 13, 2017